yajatgupta1993/python-projects/README.md

 `python web_spider.py -t TARGET`

 Results:
-The output will generate all links located on the target site -- example below is IP of metasplotable
+The output will generate all links located on the target site *example below is IP of metasplotable*
 ```
 python main.py -t http://10.10.20.131/
 http://10.10.20.131/twiki/